BrightLedSigns/LedSign/LedSign::M500.md

 - __data__

     The message you want to display on the sign.
-Can be either plain text, like "hello World!", or it can be marked up with font,color, and/or time tags.
+Can be either plain text, like "hello World!", or it can be marked up with font,color, effect, speed, pause, and/or time tags.

     Valid values for time tags are shown in the code example above.
 See ["font"](#font) for valid font values, and ["color"](#color) for valid color values.